taataa/tapspace/docs/api/API.md

 <a name="tapspacecomponentsabstractplanegettransitiontoparent"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[AbstractPlane](#tapspacecomponentsabstractplane):[getTransitionToParent](#tapspacecomponentsabstractplanegettransitiontoparent)()

-Return a transition from the coordinate system of the element to its parent.
+**Returns:** a transition from the coordinate system of the element to its parent.

 TODO what if parent is non-affine